DYYYYYYYF/DimensionEngine/README.md

 cmd 'make'

-after all, it will create a executable program named VulkanTestDemo
+after all, it will create a executable program named 'TestEditor'

 Windows: Visual Studio 2022

+If your plants form is Windows, you could compile shaders by compile_shader_glsl.bat.
+(Dont forget set current VulkanSDK path)

 ### Cmake params